JoseArmandoFlores/JoseArmandoFlores/README.md

 ### ¡I'm a System Engineer!⭐👨🏽‍💻

 - 🌱 I keep growing up, learning new things!
-- 💻 I’m interested on graphic design and software develope!
+- 💻 I’m interested on graphic design and software develop!
 - ✌ In my free time, I love to play videogames🎮 and basketball🏀!

 <br />